top of page

 • Zimbabwe

-In some cases, exemptions may apply, but these are assessed on a case-by-case basis.
-Our team can evaluate your unique situation and guide you accordingly.
+In some cases, exemptions may apply, assessed on a case-by-case basis.
+Our team can evaluate your situation and provide guidance.

-For visas like subclass 189, 190, or 491, undergoing a skills assessment ensures your qualifications and experience meet Australian standards.
-The primary authority for assessing trade skills is Trades Recognition Australia (TRA), which works with Registered Training Organisations (RTOs) to conduct these assessments.
+For programs like Subclass 189, 190, or 491, a skills assessment ensures your qualifications and experience meet Australian standards.
+Trades Recognition Australia (TRA) is the primary authority for assessing trade skills, working with Registered Training Organisations (RTOs) to conduct these assessments.

 General Process for Skills Assessment:

-• The work experience requirement is expected to decrease from two years to one year.
+• Work Experience Requirement: Expected to decrease from 2 years to 1 year.

-• Most construction-related occupations are likely to remain on the updated occupation list, making this visa even more appealing for trades workers.
+• Updated Occupation List: Most construction-related occupations are expected to remain on the updated list, ensuring continued opportunities for trades workers.

-For those over 45, transitioning to permanent residency might still be an option in certain circumstances.
-However, most pathways require applicants to be under 45 and have competent English.
+• Transitioning to Permanent Residency: For those over 45, some circumstances may still allow transitioning, though most pathways require applicants to be under 45 with competent English.

 Let’s Make Your Australian Dream a Reality!

-If you’re a skilled trades worker ready to explore opportunities in Australia, the 482 visa could be your gateway to a brighter future.
-Whether you need assistance with the mandatory skills assessment or visa application, we’re here to guide you every step of the way.
+If you’re a skilled trades worker ready to explore opportunities in Australia, the 482 pathway could be your gateway to a brighter future.
+Whether you need assistance with the mandatory skills assessment or pathway preparation, we’re here to guide you every step of the way.

 Get in touch with us today!
-Book a consultation with one of our experienced agents who can support you throughout your migration journey.
+Book a consultation with one of our experienced agents and take the first step toward your migration journey.

 Disclaimer: